raphaelstevens/fair-protocol/content/en/challenge/climate-crisis.md

 hideMeta: true
 ---

-Earth has entered uncharted territory.
-The years 2023 and 2024 have not just broken climate records – they have obliterated them.
-Global temperatures have surged beyond 1.5°C above pre-industrial levels for multiple days, ocean temperatures have reached unprecedented highs for 14 consecutive months, and extreme weather events are intensifying worldwide, from Canada's most extensive wildfire season on record to devastating floods and killer heatwaves across Asia[^1].

-These are not just statistics.
-They represent a fundamental shift in our planet's systems, with profound implications for businesses, investments, policy decisions, and human society at large.
-This page examines the latest evidence of why scientists are declaring an unprecedented climate emergency and what it means for decision-makers across all sectors.

-# Shattering Records and Previous Projections

-Last year marked a dramatic turning point in our climate trajectory.
-2023 became the warmest year on record, with global temperatures reaching 1.45°C (± 0.12°C) above pre-industrial levels.
-This trend has continued into 2024, with each month from June 2023 to June 2024 setting new temperature records.
-Perhaps most alarmingly, global sea surface temperatures have broken records for 14 consecutive months[^2].

-These changes are occurring at an unprecedented pace.
-Consider these events:

-* In July 2024, global temperatures soared to 1.51°C above pre-industrial levels
-* Ocean temperatures have consistently remained nearly 0.5°C above the 1991-2020 average
-* More than 600 million people now live outside what scientists consider the "human climate niche" - the temperature range where humans have historically thrived[^3]

-# Current Catastrophic Impacts

-The climate emergency is not a future threat - it's causing widespread disruption today.
-Recent events demonstrate how climate change is already affecting global operations, markets, and communities:

-## Economic Disruption
-New research reveals the economic toll is far greater than previously understood.
-The 2015-2016 El Niño event caused approximately US$2.1 trillion in losses.
-As conditions worsen, these costs are mounting.
-The projected additional economic losses due to increased El Niño frequency and intensity resulting from global warming could be as high as US$84 trillion over the 21st century.

-## Infrastructure at Risk
-Critical infrastructure worldwide faces unprecedented challenges from climate hazards:
-- Interconnected systems posing risks of cascade effects
-- Power grids vulnerable to extreme weather
-- Transportation networks threatened by flooding and storms
-- Essential services at risk of disruption

-## Health and Social Impacts
-The human cost is escalating rapidly:
-- Heatwaves are pushing more regions beyond human habitability
-- Over 600 million people already live in areas outside the historically safe temperature range
-- Maternal and reproductive health is increasingly threatened by extreme weather
-- Food and water security are at risk in many regions

-## Growing Evidence of Instability
-Recent observations show disturbing patterns:
-- Arctic sea ice reached record lows
-- Unprecedented wildfires in Canada released over a gigaton of carbon dioxide
-- Ocean temperatures broke records for 14 consecutive months
-- The Atlantic Ocean circulation system shows signs of potential instability

-# Approaching Critical Tipping Points

-Scientific evidence increasingly suggests we are nearing several crucial planetary thresholds.
-Unlike gradual climate change, these tipping points represent abrupt and potentially irreversible shifts in Earth's systems.
-For decision-makers, understanding these risks is crucial for long-term planning and risk assessment.

-## The AMOC: A Critical Warning Sign
-The Atlantic Meridional Overturning Circulation (AMOC) - often called the Atlantic's "conveyor belt" - shows alarming signs of instability.
-New research indicates it could be approaching collapse much sooner than previously thought.
-The implications would be severe:
-- Dramatic temperature changes across Europe and North America
-- Disrupted rainfall patterns affecting agriculture worldwide
-- Accelerated sea-level rise along the North American coast
-- Major disruptions to global weather systems

-## Amazon at a Crossroads
-The Amazon rainforest, a crucial climate regulator, faces mounting pressure:
-- Some areas have already shifted from carbon sinks to carbon sources
-- Increased drought frequency threatens forest stability
-- Risk of large-scale ecosystem collapse grows
-- Potential disruption of global water recycling

-## Cascading Effects
-These tipping points don't exist in isolation.
-The triggering of one could accelerate others, creating a domino effect of climate impacts:
-- Weakening carbon sinks
-- Accelerated sea-level rise
-- Disrupted weather patterns
-- Threatened food production systems

-# An Existential Threat to Human Society

-The climate emergency has moved beyond an environmental concern to become a fundamental threat to human civilization.
-This shift demands a complete reassessment of how we plan, invest, and make decisions across all sectors of society.

-## Beyond the Human Climate Niche
-With each degree of future warming, an estimated 10% of the global population will be pushed outside livable climatic conditions.
-This means:
-- Regions becoming too hot for human habitation
-- Unprecedented pressure on food and water systems
-- Forced migration on a massive scale
-- Strain on infrastructure and social systems

-## Food and Water Security
-The impacts on essential resources are becoming severe:
-- Disrupted agricultural systems
-- Changed precipitation patterns
-- Increased drought frequency
-- Competition for water resources

-## Economic Systems
-The destabilizing effects extend to economic systems:
-- Stranded assets in vulnerable sectors
-- Supply chain instability
-- Market volatility
-- Growing adaptation costs

-# The Imperative for Immediate Action

-The window for avoiding the worst impacts of climate change is rapidly closing.
-While the challenges are daunting, there are clear pathways for action across all sectors of society.

-## Current Policy Gap
-Despite growing awareness, we remain significantly off-track:
-- Current policies lead to projected warming of 2.7°C
-- The adaptation finance gap stands at US$194-366 billion per year
-- Greenhouse gas emissions continue to rise
-- Most critical infrastructure remains vulnerable

-## Priority Areas for Action

-### For Financial Institutions
-- Reassess climate risk in investment portfolios
-- Accelerate green finance initiatives
-- Develop more robust climate risk assessment tools
-- Support transition finance in developing economies

-### For Business Leaders
-- Implement comprehensive climate risk assessments
-- Invest in resilient infrastructure
-- Accelerate transition to clean energy
-- Develop adaptive business models

-### For Policy Makers
-- Strengthen climate adaptation planning
-- Implement enforceable emissions reduction policies
-- Develop comprehensive heat action plans
-- Support vulnerable populations and regions

-## The Cost of Inaction
-The evidence is clear: the cost of inaction far exceeds the cost of addressing climate change:
-- Potential losses of US$84 trillion by 2100
-- Cascading failures in critical systems
-- Irreversible tipping points
-- Growing adaptation costs

----
+Earth has entered what scientists are calling "uncharted territory" in its climate history.
+The years 2023 and 2024 have not merely broken records - they have fundamentally shifted our understanding of the pace of climate change.
+For several decades, scientists warned about future extreme climatic conditions.
+Now, we are witnessing the manifestation of those predictions at an alarming and unprecedented rate (Ripple et al., 2024).

+## A Planet Beyond Historical Bounds

+The evidence is stark: 2023 became the warmest year on record, with global temperatures reaching 1.45°C (± 0.12°C) above pre-industrial levels.
+This warming has continued through 2024, with each month from June 2023 to June 2024 setting new temperature records.
+Even more concerning, global sea surface temperatures broke records for 14 consecutive months (Ripple et al., 2024).
+By August 2024, the global temperature soared to an unprecedented 1.51°C above pre-industrial levels.

+{{< react component="GlobalTemperatureViz" >}}

+These changes are pushing human societies beyond their historical comfort zone.
+Recent research reveals that over 600 million people already live outside what scientists call the "human climate niche" - the temperature range where human societies have historically thrived.
+With each additional degree of warming, an estimated 10% of the global population will join them in these increasingly hostile conditions (Lenton et al., 2023).

+## Cascading Systemic Risks

+The impacts of this warming are already manifesting in devastating ways.
+Record-breaking wildfires in Canada released more than a gigaton of carbon dioxide, while deadly heatwaves across South and Southeast Asia became 30 times more likely due to climate change (Ripple et al., 2023).
+These events aren't just environmental statistics - they represent fundamental threats to human systems and infrastructure.

+The economic toll is proving far greater than previously understood.
+Recent analysis shows that the 1997-1998 El Niño event alone led to global income losses of US$5.7 trillion.
+Looking ahead, projected economic losses from future El Niño events could reach US$84 trillion by the end of this century as climate change intensifies their impacts (Liu et al., 2023).

+## Approaching Critical Tipping Points

+Perhaps most alarming are the growing signs that key planetary systems are approaching critical thresholds.
+The Atlantic Meridional Overturning Circulation (AMOC) shows concerning signs of instability, with new evidence suggesting it could be approaching a critical slowdown much sooner than previous models projected (Rahmstorf, 2024).
+A collapse of the AMOC would have severe consequences for weather patterns worldwide, affecting everything from European temperatures to Asian monsoons.

+Of the 35 planetary vital signs tracked by scientists, 25 are now at record levels (Ripple et al., 2024).
+This includes unprecedented ocean warming, record-low Arctic sea ice, and concerning changes in global precipitation patterns.
+These changes are not occurring in isolation - they interact and amplify each other, creating the risk of cascading failures across Earth's systems.

+## The Imperative for Action

+The scientific evidence is unequivocal: we face an urgent need for transformative action across all sectors of society.
+Current policies put us on track for approximately 2.7°C of warming (UNEP, 2023), far beyond the 1.5°C threshold where risks become severe.
+The adaptation finance gap stands at US$194-366 billion per year and continues to widen as climate impacts accelerate (UNEP, 2023).

+The situation demands immediate response across multiple fronts.
+Financial institutions must fundamentally reassess climate risk in investment portfolios.
+Businesses need to implement comprehensive climate risk assessments and develop adaptive models.
+Policymakers must strengthen climate adaptation planning and implement enforceable emissions reduction policies.
+Without coordinated action, we risk crossing irreversible tipping points in the Earth system (Future Earth et al., 2024).

+The scientific evidence makes clear that the cost of inaction far exceeds the cost of addressing climate change.
+As we navigate this critical decade, our response to the climate crisis will define the future of human civilization on Earth.

 ## References

-[^1]: United in Science 2024.
-World Meteorological Organization (WMO)

-[^2]: EU Copernicus Climate Change Service: Climate bulletins 2024
+Future Earth, The Earth League, WCRP (2024).
+10 New Insights in Climate Science 2024/2025.
+Stockholm. doi:10.5281/zenodo.13950099

-[^3]: Lenton, T.M., et al. (2023).
+Lenton, T.M., Xu, C., Abrams, J.F., Ghadiali, A., Loriani, S., Sakschewski, B., Zimm, C., Ebi, K.L., Dunn, R.R., Svenning, J.-C., et al. (2023).
 Quantifying the human cost of global warming.
-Nature Sustainability 6, 1237–1247
+Nature Sustainability 6, 1237–1247. https://doi.org/10.1038/s41893-023-01132-6

-[^4]: World Weather Attribution reports 2023-2024

-[^5]: Liu, Y., et al. (2023).
+Liu, Y., Cai, W., Lin, X., Li, Z., and Zhang, Y. (2023).
 Nonlinear El Niño impacts on the global economy under climate change.
-Nature Communications 14, 5887
+Nature Communications 14, 5887. https://doi.org/10.1038/s41467-023-41551-9

-[^6]: Rahmstorf, S. (2024).
+Rahmstorf, S. (2024).
 Is the Atlantic overturning circulation approaching a tipping point?
-Oceanography 37(3)
+Oceanography 37(3):16–29, https://doi.org/10.5670/oceanog.2024.501

-[^7]: Flores, B.M., et al. (2024).
-Critical transitions in the Amazon forest system.
-Nature 626, 555–564

-[^8]: 10 New Insights in Climate Science 2024/2025.
-Future Earth, The Earth League and the World Climate Research Programme

-[^9]: Emissions Gap Report 2023.
-UNEP

-[^10]: Adaptation Gap Report 2023.
-UNEP
+Ripple, W.J., Wolf, C., et al. (2023).
+The 2023 state of the climate report: Entering uncharted territory.
+BioScience 73, 841–850. https://doi.org/10.1093/biosci/biad080

+Ripple, W.J., Wolf, C., et al. (2024).
+The 2024 state of the climate report: Perilous times on planet Earth.
+BioScience. https://doi.org/10.1093/biosci/biae087

+UNEP (2023).
+Emissions Gap Report 2023: Broken Record – Temperatures Hit New Highs, yet World Fails to Cut Emissions (Again).
+Nairobi. https://doi.org/10.59117/20.500.11822/43922